 I'm Pat E., the breeder behind DiamondKrest Coton De Tulear located in New York, NY.
 We hold ourselves to the highest standard when it comes to our dogs and our policies.
 We take responsible breeding very seriously.
 We take responsible breeding very seriously.
 We are committed to only producing a litter when our breeding dogs meet or exceed the careful guidelines for quality we have deemed essential to improving this incredible breed.

 Pat has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.